After you have done a basic compression test, the next step is a wet compression test.

 - A faulty or blown head gasket will leak compression, between two adjacent cylinders.
-When the other cylinders are within specifications; but, two cylinders next to each other on the same bank are low.
-As a result, you should , suspect a faulty head gasket.
+When the other cylinders are within specifications, but two adjacent cylinders on the same bank are low.
+As a result, you should ,suspect a faulty head gasket.

-Although you don’t need special skill to do a compression test; you need to know how to interpret your results correctly.
-When good compression exists, you can expect a cylinder to; gradually and evenly raise pressure to within manufacturer specifications.
+So, you don’t need special skill, to do a compression test.
+But, you need to know how to, interpret your results correctly.
+Finally, when good compression exists, you can expect a cylinder, to gradually and evenly raise pressure.

-If you do find any issues the next step would be doing a cylinder leak down test.
-A cylinder leak down test is similar to a compression test; in that it tells you how well your engine’s cylinders are sealing.
+If you do find any issues, the next step would be doing a cylinder leak down test.
+A cylinder leak down test, is similar to a compression test.
+Because, it tells you how well your engine’s cylinders are sealing.
 But, instead of measuring pressure, it measures pressure loss.